The manual listing was getting too long, so the reenacting/historical interest books now have their own web page.

 For U.S. sales, the price you see is the total price - no extra postage, handling, or other charges.

 Foreign orders are welcome - contact me for a quote for the extra postage cost.
-U.S. postage is very reasonable.

-Personal or business checks, money orders, and Paypal are accepted for U.S. orders.
-Paypal or Western Union ONLY are
+Credit cards, personal or business checks, money orders, and Paypal are accepted for U.S. orders.
+Paypal or credit card ONLY are accepted for foreign orders.
+For Paypal, send payment to me at: John@German<REMOVE THIS>Manuals.com

-ordering so I can weigh your order to see if it qualifies for a postage discount.
-Or, if you send too much money by check or
+If you want several manuals, a discount on postage may be available depending on weight (over 13 ounces).
+Contact me before ordering so I can weigh your order to see if it qualifies for a postage discount.
+Or, if you send too much money by check or Paypal, I'll refund your discount with your manual or to your Paypal account.
+Any business has to make a profit to stay in business, but fair is fair.

-The manual listing was getting a little confusing, especially with several manuals for the same gun, so I've put a few "Reference
+The manual listing was getting a little confusing, especially with several manuals for the same gun, so I've put a few "Reference words" just above the price in each ad.
+Please use these reference words when ordering to avoid confusion about which manual you

-you would like.
+would like.

 The MG-42 Series